Best Natural Cat Litter

 I then went on somewhat of a journey to find the best natural cat litter but that was still affordable enough.
 After trying about 15 different types and brands of cat litter, including the popular biodegradable corn kernels, I landed on my favorite one.

-- It’s made out of 100% natural, renewable, biodegradable wheat.
+- It’s made out of 100% natural, renewable, biodegradable wood shavings.

-- It clumps both pee and poo well.
+- It clumps both pee and poo extremely well.

 - It’s light in color so I can see all the pieces of poo to scoop up and throw out.